bzhmaddog/stepdown_led_dimmer/README.md

 A simple PCB to adjust brightness of led(s) using a Stepdown converter board and two resistors

 # Application
-Pinball mods requiring basic (fixed) lighting
+For Pinball machine mods requiring a basic (fixed) lighting

+# Release Notes
+- v1.0 : Initial Release

 # BOM
 |Ref|Designation   | Description   | Qty   |Source  |